-To access a new CON via matrix, an assignment of one or more CON type extender units is required.
+For a new CON to use the matrix, an assignment of one or more CON type extender units is required.
 Proceed as follows:

 - 1. Select the console in the CON Devices list that has to be assigned an extender. - 2.
 Select one or more extenders in the Extender available list that should be assigned to the CON. - 3.
-Perform the assignment by pressing the >. button To assign all available extenders to the console, press the >> button.
+Perform the assignment by pressing the > button.
+To assign all available extenders to the console, press the >> button.
 The assignments are displayed in the Extender assigned list. - 4.
 Confirm the assignment by pressing the Apply button.